Types of Superannuation Contributions and Caps

 Spouse Concessional Contributions

-Since July 1, 2017, you have been able to make contributions to your spouse’s super if they earn up to $40,000 a year and are aged under 70, and receive a low income spouse offset of up to $540 a year.
-If aged between 67 and 74 the receiving spouse must currently meet a work test.
+Since July 1, 2017, you have been able to make contributions to your spouse’s super.
+Currently, if they earn up to $40,000 a year and are aged under 75, you will receive a low income spouse offset of up to $540 a year.

 Personal Super Concessional Contributions